 Source: Flokq

 Bali’s temples have a distinct charm that draws tourists from all over.
-When visiting these sacred sites, both men and women need to dress modestly.
+When visiting these sacred sites, people need to dress modestly.
 This practice shows respect for Bali’s rich culture and traditions, ensuring that we honor the local customs while we explore and enjoy these beautiful places.

-Most importantly, is to wear Sarong and Sash, fo men can optionally wear udeng.
-But this is not mandatory for visitors, big temples might provide Sarong and Sash for either rental or free.
-Its best to bring your own Sarong and Sash since its easy to find in a Balinese traditional clothes store and avoid costing an extra penny whenever visiting the temple for a rental Sarong and Sash.
+Most importantly, it is to wear a Sarong and Sash, for men can optionally wear Udeng.
+But this is not mandatory for visitors; big temples might provide a Sarong and a Sash for either rental or free.
+It’s best to bring your own Sarong and Sash since it’s easy to find in a Balinese traditional clothes store and avoid costing an extra penny whenever visiting the temple for a rental Sarong and Sash.

 Balinese traditional clothes are full of meaning and history.
 Each piece, from the colorful kebayas worn by women to the udeng and saput for men, tells a story.
 The bright colors and detailed patterns aren’t just for show.
 They signify different aspects of life, like social status, religious beliefs, and special occasions.
 The colors white and yellow are particularly significant to symbolize purity.